yepesJuan/react-djgym/README.md

 ## Basic react app
-A gym add web appcreated to see what we come up with limited time.
+A web app created to see what we come up with limited time.
 ### `yarn start`

 Runs the app in the development mode.\